engloforte/cydran/md_docs/Examples.md

 	// An example of sending a message directly to the parent. this.parent.getParent().message('messageType? or channelName?', "digest");

-## Templates
+## Components & Templates & Regions

+A Component the cydran object that controls the HTML that the user sees.
+A user Component is an extension of a Cydran Component and is made up of a Template (Visible) and Code (Invisible).

+		MyComponent extends cydran.Component {
+			constructor() {
+				let MyTemplate = "<div></div>";
+				super(Mytemplate);
+			}
+		}

-Templates are strings that Cydran converts into a renderable DOM structure and then push into the web document.
+Templates are (usually) strings that the Cydran Component converts into a renderable DOM structure and then push into the web document.
+Templates are static and are processed using super during component construction.
+I like to think of the Template and Component as a Coin with a Front (Template) and Back (Component), because the component controls the Template.
+Another analogy to to call the Template a puppet and the Component is the puppet master;

+Regions in Template: Regions are template areas that hold other components.
+A component can be placed, removed or swapped within a region.
+To extend the Puppet analogy, the puppet master can't remove the puppets hand, rather the puppet master places something (or nothing) into the puppets hand.

 During the rendering process Curran first processes all aliases and decoratersevaluating all  by evaluating cydran aliases.

 Observations: